 Much of my recent work has been on the history of resource management on common land and, in particular, the role of manor courts.
 My study of manor court byelaws and the management of common land, published as The Harvest of the Hills (2000),led on to further work on the records of manorial administration, including the Cumbrian Manorial Records Project and a sister project in Lancashire.
 My work on common land has also been developed further in the 'Contested Common Land' project, a major project in collaboration with Newcastle Law School, which formed part of the AHRC Landscape & Environment Programme.
 A successor project, the 'Building Common Knowledge' project, seeks to engage local commubnities in gathering evidence about the recent history of commons in England and Wales.
 I am also currently working on Village Byelaws, building a corpus of byelaws from medieval and early modern northern England in order to analyse environmental management strategies by local communities, and to enable comparisons with byelaws from elsewhere in Britain and continental Europe.

 Another strand of my research focuses on the history of Cumbria.
 In particular, I have prepared scholarly editions of key archival sources for the history of the region.
 My edition of Thomas Denton's Perambulation of Cumberland, 1687-8 (published in 2003) has made accessible one of the most detailed 17th-century topographical descriptions of an English county, while my edition of John Denton's History of Cumberland (published in 2010) provides a modern scholarly edition of the earliest attempt at a history of the county, compiled c.1600.
-I also direct the Victoria County History of Cumbria project, which works with volunteer local historians to research and write the history of every community in the county - one spin-off of the project has been the publication of Cumbria: an historical gazetteer (Lancaster University Regional Heritage4 Centrre, 2016).
+From 2010 to 2016 I directed the Victoria County History of Cumbria project, which works with volunteer local historians to research and write the history of every community in the county - one spin-off of the project has been the publication of Cumbria: an historical gazetteer (Lancaster University Regional Heritage4 Centrre, 2016).
 In November 2016 I took up a part-time position as Editor of the Victoria County Histories in the Institute of Historical Research at London University.

 - Member of Victoria County History National Advisory Board, Institute of Historical Research, London University